 Winfrey created her own foundation in 1997 and started a school in South Africa, the Oprah Winfrey Leadership Academy for Girls.
 The idea for the boarding school, which housed girls from grades 8-12, was inspired by Winfrey's rough childhood.

 She has openly discussed being a survivor of sexual abuse when she was a child and lobbied for the creation of the National Child Protection Act, which was signed into law by President Bill Clinton in December 1993.

 "I am one proud mama and for once I think I know what that feels like for real," Winfrey said before the graduation of the first class.
 "It feels like a real sense of accomplishment.
 It is a triumph indeed, considering where all these girls have come from."

 Two years later, in 1998, Winfrey invested in the Oxygen network, a cable channel geared toward women.
-And in 2000, Oprah debuted O, The Oprah Magazine, featuring a celebration of life, lifestyle, spirituality, arts, and culture.
+And in 2000, Winfrey debuted O, The Oprah Magazine, featuring a celebration of life, lifestyle, spirituality, arts and culture.
 Winfrey has appeared on the cover more than 200 times.

 On January 1, 2011, Winfrey launched the Oprah Winfrey Network, a cable TV platform that featured reality TV shows, dramas and classic series.

-Oprah was the first black woman to win the Cecille B. DeMille Award
+Winfrey was the first Black woman to win the Cecil B. DeMille Award

 In 2018 Winfrey became the first Black woman to win the Golden Globes’ Cecil B. DeMille Award.
 Her wildly popular Golden Globes speech honored women who had shared their stories of sexual harassment and declared that “a new day is on the horizon.”

 The speech stirred speculation that the media icon might run for the nation’s highest office.
 Winfrey later clarified she did not want to run for president, saying, “I am not trying to test any waters, don't want to go in those waters."